marnedo/ppgcourse2024/docker.instructions.md

 ---

 ### 2. Get the docker image from our Docker Hub repository (you may need to prepend ‘sudo’ before any docker command if you are using Linux):

+We have built and tested our image primarily using Ubuntu Linux as Host OS.

 `docker pull ppgcourseub/ppg2024:2406-r01`